dabit3/nextjs-gitcoin-passport/README.md

 ### Getting started

-To get started, you must first create an API Key and community using the [Gitcoin Scorer API](https://scorer.gitcoin.co/).
+To get started, you must first create an API Key and Scorer ID using the [Gitcoin Scorer API](https://scorer.gitcoin.co/).

 You can look through this codebase to see what a simple integration with Gitcoin